 For decades, whale watching has been popular along the coast of Southern California among naturalists, conservationists and local enthusiasts.
 In 1950 it became official when San Diego’s Cabrillo National Monument was designated as a public spot for observing the Eastern Pacific, or California grey, whale.

-“The peninsula is a super highway for whales, and there are so many great lookout points,” says Lauren Bergloff, naturalist at Terranea Resort who also leads activities such as tide pooling tours and complimentary 45-minute nature walks at 10 a.m. most mornings.
+“The peninsula is a super highway for whales, and there are so many great lookout points,” says Lauren Bergloff, sustainability leader at Terranea Resort who leads complimentary nature walks.
 “I tell the Terranea story, the history of the peninsula, and all about the plants and animals in the area.
 I’m able to show people some hidden gems.
 During whale season, you can actually see whales from the coastline.”

 At nearby Point Vicente Interpretive Center, a group of observers and experts from the American Cetacean Society are on the outdoor deck daily conducting an annual whale census.
 Inside the 10,000-square-foot oceanfront facility, visitors peruse exhibits on the history of the peninsula and learn all about grey whales.
 There’s even a life-size model of a calf inside.

 For a more in-depth, on-water experience, Terranea Resort guests can opt for a whale watching tour with Harbor Breeze Cruises in Long Beach.
 The company, owned by Captain Dan Salas, features an 83-foot-long, high-tech catamaran with tiered, stadium-style seating for unobstructed views.

 The eco-friendly catamaran has a high-efficiency hull design with a hydrofoil wing lifting system and EPA Tier II compliant engines.
 It utilizes 30% to 40% less fuel than other passenger vessels.